 If there’s one thing many of us can relate to, it’s the joy of waking on Christmas morning as a child, eager to see what awaits under the tree.
 It’s a staple of our adolescence , the most anticipated morning of the year.
 It’s a time for us to gather as a family, and for the young ones, a time to reduce wrapping paper to confetti and thank ol’ Saint Nick for the yuletide fun.
 But as we all learned at some point in our childhood, Santa is little more than a fictional character; it was Mom and Dad all along.
 Unfortunately, this means for many kids, there won’t be any presents under the tree this year.
 Tough times and a rough economy mean gifts are an unaffordable luxury that fall by the wayside to the essentials such as food and rent.

 Fortunately, Motor 4 Toys brings the automotive community together every holiday season to gather donations for those less fortunate.
-They're operated entirely by volunteer members of the Southern Californian car community, and last year, managed to gather 36,800 toys for children across California.
-For us, it's a chance to be part of something exciting and monumental; to celebrate our love for automobiles with likeminded people and doing some good at the same time.
+They’re operated entirely by volunteer members of the Southern Californian car community, and last year, managed to gather 36,800 toys for children, like those DIY wooden playhouses for sale, across California.
+For us, it’s a chance to be part of something exciting and monumental; to celebrate our love for automobiles with likeminded people and doing some good at the same time.

 It was fun from the get-go, as Ben, Andrew, and I went through the aisles of Toys-R-Us, fighting the urge to grab everything that sparked our interest.
 From lightsabers to transformers, tanks to hotwheels; it was memory-lane overload.